Workspace - Single Sign-On

 To gain a deeper understanding of the primary identity for Citrix Workspace, refer to the Workspace Identity Tech Brief.

-Many of the applications, desktops, and resources a user accesses within Citrix Workspace are secured with an another set of user credentials, referred to as secondary identities.
+Many of the applications, desktops, and resources a user accesses within Citrix Workspace are secured with another set of user credentials, referred to as secondary identities.
 Many of the secondary identities are different than the user’s primary identity.

 The single sign-on µ-service translates the user’s primary workspace identity into a resource-specific identity using appropriate approaches like: